-on january 12, 2010, my grandmother was laid to rest. here ive reworked this blog entry to incorporate my cousins’ tootsie and paolo’s own reflections, which i then shared to the crowd at the cemetery that day.
+on january 12, 2010, my grandmother was laid to rest. here ive reworked this blog entry to incorporate my cousins tootsie and paolo’s own reflections, which i then shared as eulogy to the family at the funeral service that day.

 This is my grandmother, Dolores Golez Padero.

 She never liked being called a Lola; she preferred to be called Mommy Lolet.
 And that was how we knew her, Mommy Lolet, a woman who personified generosity, selflessness and unconditional love.
 She was the real Miss Congeniality and lived a fruitful 86 years of her life with us, her family.